Skip to main content

 1. SDK creates output UTXOs and generates proof inputs.

-2. SDK resolves Merkle data (relay cache first, chain fallback).
+2. SDK resolves Merkle data from chain.

 3. Transaction is submitted (direct signer path for deposit variants).